-Before leaving the United States I sold most of my things and put the balance in storage - I find myself ready for almost anything the universe offers.
-I would LOVE to enjoy a cup of tea, a glass of wine or a lovely Single Malt Scotch and conversation with you.
+Before leaving the United States (July 2015, I have been doing business development work across Europe for my new business venture Commarglo) I sold most of my things and put the balance in storage.
+I find myself ready for almost anything the universe offers - I would LOVE to enjoy a cup of tea, a glass of very good red wine or a lovely Single Malt Scotch and conversation with you to explore possibilities.

 You don’t ‘need’ to have a woman in your life but want one again for the balance and stimulation the right one brings with her.
 You kiss with your eyes as well as your lips, especially if it's the inside of my wrist or the back of my hand!
 You don’t say ‘I love you’ every moment of every day but ‘say it’ in a thousand little gestures such as brushing a strand of hair out of a woman’s eyes, send flowers for no reason, present a kiss to the top of her head or near her ear, provide a hug even if she has a knife in her hand or is covered with wet mud from gardening.